markjivko/kronup-php/docs/Api/UsersApi.md

 ## `list()`

-> List users

-Get a list of user models
+> Users Get a list of user models

 {: .new-title }
 > #️⃣ Execute example in terminal